VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCNodeMirror.en.md

 ![HEOMirror_1](img/HEOMirror_1.jpg)

-HEOMirror is placed with a Quad to implement a pseudo-mirror.
+VKC Node Mirror is placed with a Quad to implement a pseudo-mirror.

 ![HEOMirror_2](img/HEOMirror_2.jpg)